Flourishing Life Society | Psychology of Wellness | Emotions | Experiencing Fear

 We feel fear.
 This is normal.
-How we respond is important.
-Sometimes fear is experience appropriate and serves as a warning to back away.
-Other times, however, the fear is learned from a past that no longer applies to the present.
+Sometimes fear is appropriate, warning of danger.
+Other times, however, fear is learned from a past that no longer applies to the present.

 The conscious mind is limited.
 When we multi-task, we bounce back and forth between single tasks.
 Our mind only focuses on one thing.
 Consciousness is like a flashlight.
 The light only illuminates the objects the beam is pointed at.
 When we focus attention on an emotion, that emotion is strengthened, given vitality from our acknowledgment.
 The strengthened emotion casts other feelings in the shadows to the instance of emotion we determine worthy of our fixed attention.